 - 6. D The most reliable source of consumer information would be from:

 - A. an advertisement

 - B. a salesperson

 - C. an executive of the company

 - D. a product label

 - 7. B A buying club commonly:

 - A. requires a minimum purchase

 - B. has a large initiation fee

-- C. wants the member to encourage to there to join D
+- C. wants the member to encourage 10.
+D others to join

 - D. only allows a few people in an area to be members.

-- 8. A The Mail-Order Rule requires that companies:
+- 8. A The mail-order rule requires that companies:

 - A. notify customers if an item is not currently available

 - B. only sell certain items by mail

 - C. accept credit cards for mail-order purchases

 - D. allow a person to return an item for full credit

-- The right to cancel certain purchases of \$25 or more within three business days is known as the rule.
+- 9. B The right to cancel certain purchases of \$25 or more within three business days is known as the \\\\\ rule.

 - A. layaway

 - B. cooling-off

 - C. mail-order

 - D. telemarketing

 - The first step a person with a consumer complaint should take is to:

 - A. obtain legal assistance

 - B. contact a consumer agency

 - C. write to the headquarters of the company

 - D. return to the place of purchase